ab77/netflix-proxy/README.md

 (Netflix is **blocked**[[n16]](#footnotes)) The following is based on a standard Ubuntu image provided by `Linode`, but should work on any Linux distribution **without** Docker installed.

 1. Head over to [Linode](https://www.linode.com/?r=ceb35af7bad520f1e2f4232b3b4d49136dcfe9d9) and sign-up for an account.
-2. Create a new `Linode` in a geographic location of interest and deploy an `Ubuntu 14-04 LTS` image into it.
+2. Create a new `Linode` in a geographic location of interest and deploy an Ubuntu image into it.
 3. SSH to your server and run:

 ```